autonity/docs.autonity.org/concepts/architecture/index.md

 - Apply slashing according to Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/afd/#penalty-absorbing-stake-pas) model: validator self-bonded stake is slashed first until exhausted, then delegated stake.
 - Depending upon fault severity, a slashing penalty may also apply temporary or permanent validator jailing to bar the validator from committee selection.
 The severity of the jailing period is influenced by the severity of the fault committed and the validator's slashing history over time.
 See [Jail period calculation](/concepts/afd/#jail-period-calculation).

-To learn more about the concept see [Accountability fault detection (AFD)](/concepts/afd/).
+To learn more about the concept see [Accountability Fault Detection (AFD)](/concepts/afd/).

 ### Autonity Omission Accountability Contract
-The contract implementing the omission fault detection (OFD) protocol extensions, including primitives for detecting failure to participate in consensus voting rounds, slashing, and jailing.
+The contract implementing the Omission Fault Detection (OFD) protocol extensions, including primitives for detecting failure to participate in consensus voting rounds, slashing, and jailing.

 The contract stores [protocol configuration](/concepts/ofd/#protocol-configuration) parameters used to compute slashing penalties.